Central Ohio is full of gorgeous architecture of both modern and classic styles.

 West High School

 You’ll find West High School at 179 S. Powell Avenue on the West side of Columbus.
 It was designed by Howard Dwight Smith and completed in 1927.
 The third-floor North West addition wasn’t added until 1953.

 Bexley High School

-Bexley High School moved from it’s Main Street location in 1932, what is now Montrose Elementary.
+Bexley High School moved from its Main Street location in 1932, to what is now Montrose Elementary.
 The new building was constructed to fit more students along with modern accommodations such as chemistry labs, industrial design spaces, and athletic fields.
 The current building was designed by O.D.
 Howard architect and built by Robert H. Evans Co.
 General Contractors.
 Bexley High School was built next to the existing Elementary and Junior High Schools and then later joined together by the cafeteria.

 Columbus School For Girls